ohmp/james-project/src/adr/0034-distributed-listeners-configuration.md

 All products other than "Distributed James" are unchanged.

-All the currently configured additional listeners will need to be registered .
+All the currently configured additional listeners will need to be registered.

 The definition of mailbox listeners is thus centralized and we are not exposed to an heterogeneous configuration incident.